farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex3_PIM_Self_Approval.md

 7. In the **Privileged Identity Management | Quick start** window, in the **Tasks** section in the left-hand navigation pane, select **My Roles**.

 8. In the **My roles | Azure AD roles** window, the **Eligible assignments** tab is displayed by default.
-Remember, in the prior task Holly assigned Alex as a member of the **PIM-Helpdesk-Admiistrators** group, which Holly later assigned as an eligible group for the Helpdesk Administrator role.
+Remember, in the prior task Holly assigned Alex as a member of the **PIM-Helpdesk-Administrators** group, which Holly later assigned as an eligible group for the Helpdesk Administrator role.
 As such, this role appears in the list of **Eligible assignments** for Alex. <br/>

     Select the **Active assignments** tab.
 Note that no Azure AD roles have yet to be assigned to Alex's account.